-Matthew 6:21 speaks volumes when it says, “Where your treasure is, there your heart will be also.”
-Generosity isn’t a money thing nearly so much as it is a heart thing.
 God’s goal is the transformation of our hearts, and the first step in that process is our simple and joyful obedience.
 At its core, biblical giving is an act of willing—even enthusiastic—obedience.

-Our church welcomes gifts of stocks and mutual funds.
+Our church welcomes gifts of securities such as stocks and mutual funds.
 If securities have been held for more than one year and are donated directly to the church, you are able to deduct the fair market value of the securities and avoid capital gains tax.
 If, however, the securities are sold first and then the proceeds are given to the church, the donor must pay capital gains tax.
 A little planning can help you take full advantage of the tax benefits allowed by the government.

 Our securities donations are handled through the following office: